 Preferred concept for Century Gardens

 Century Gardens is a recognized historic resource and was originally developed in 1975 to celebrate Calgary’s Centennial, and the landscape is an abstraction of the nearby Rocky Mountains and Foothills.
-Now nearly 40 years old, the park’s mechanical and electrical equipment, and some above ground features are reaching the end of their lifecycle.
-These lifecycle upgrades has given Parks an opportunity to explore the park further and create a redevelopment plan for its overall use.
+At 40 years old, the park’s mechanical and electrical equipment, and some above ground features are reaching the end of their lifecycle.
+These lifecycle upgrades have given Parks an opportunity to explore the park further and to create a redevelopment plan for its overall use.
+Lifecycle and site preparation work will occur in 2016.

 Developing the concept